openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 Refer to <a href="installing-openvino-linux.md#install-external-dependencies">Install External Software Dependencies</a> for detailed steps.

-## Configurations for non-CPU Devices
+## Configurations for Non-CPU Devices

-If you are using Intel® Processor Graphics, Intel® Vision Accelerator Design with Intel® Movidius™ VPUs or Intel® Neural Compute Stick 2, please check the additional configurations for them accordingly: [Configurations for GPU](configurations-for-gpu.md), [Configurations for VPU](configurations-for-vpu.md) or [Configurations for NCS2](configurations-for-ncs2.md).
+If you are using Intel® Processor Graphics, Intel® Vision Accelerator Design with Intel® Movidius™ VPUs or Intel® Neural Compute Stick 2, please follow the configuration steps in [Configurations for GPU](configurations-for-intel-gpu.md), [Configurations for VPU](installing-openvino-config-ivad-vpu.md) or [Configurations for NCS2](configurations-for-ncs2.md) accordingly.

 ## Additional Resources